pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 There are several kinds of columns returned are depending of the function.

-Return columns for a path ...............................................................................
+Result columns for a path ...............................................................................

 .. rubric:: Used on functions that return one path solution